austintwang/finemo_gpu/README.md

 - `start_untrimmed`: Hit start coordinate from trimmed CWM, zero-indexed.
 Absolute if peak coordinates are provided, otherwise relative to the input region.
 - `end_untrimmed`: Hit end coordinate from trimmed CWM, zero-indexed,exclusive.
 Absolute if peak coordinates are provided, otherwise relative to the input region.
 - `motif_name`: The hit motif name as specified in the provided tfmodisco H5 file.
 - `hit_coefficient`: The regression coefficient for the hit.
+Values are normalized per peak region.
 This is the primary hit score.
+- `hit_coefficient_global`: The regression coefficient for the hit, scaled by the overall importance of the region.
-- `hit_correlation`: The correlation between the untrimmed CWM and the contribution score of the hit region.
+- `hit_correlation`: The correlation between the untrimmed CWM and the contribution score of the motif hit.
-- `hit_importance`: The root-mean-square contribution score within the hit region.
+- `hit_importance`: The total absolute contribution score within the motif hit.
 - `strand`: The orientation of the hit (`+` or `-`).
 - `peak_name`: The name of the peak region containing the hit, taken from the `name` field of the input peak data. `NA` if `-p/--peaks` is not provided.
 - `peak_id`: The numerical index of the peak region containing the hit.